 - Don’t let the pot sit in standing water.

-Water, and fertilizer for that matter, are not magic plant elixirs.
+Water and fertilizer are not magic plant fixers.
 Too much of it can do your plant a lot of harm.

 There are a few ways to know when it’s time to water your plants.

-Look at the leaves.
+First, look at the leaves.
 Get to know your plant.
-Look at it, and don’t be afraid to touch it.
+Inspect it, and don’t be afraid to touch it.
 Healthy plants have firm leaves.
-They droop or winkle when the plant is thirsty.
+They droop or wrinkle when the plant is thirsty.